3.2 Cart Slinger Procedures

 - Unload in a safe spot as close to the vending location as possible.

-- Find your spot (if you don’t have one call your manager to get in ideal location)
+- Find your spot (if you don’t have one call the contact)

 - Insert the bottom half of the umbrella pole into the holder and tighten.